sighupio/fury-kubernetes-aws/README.md

 ### checkpoint

-try to ssh into a master to check that everythins is working properly `ssh ubuntu@[MASTER_IP] -i ../secrets/ssh-user -o ProxyCommand="ssh -o StrictHostKeyChecking=no -W %h:%p -q -i ../secrets/ssh-user ubuntu@[BASTION_IP]"`
+try to ssh into a master to check that everything is working properly `ssh ubuntu@[MASTER_IP] -i ../secrets/ssh-user -o ProxyCommand="ssh -o StrictHostKeyChecking=no -W %h:%p -q -i ../secrets/ssh-user ubuntu@[BASTION_IP]"`

 > the IPs for master node and bastion can be foundn in _ansible/hosts.init_